-Tesla Model X review - Reliability and Safety
+Tesla Model X review - Reliability and safety

 In this review

-- 1Tesla Model X reviewIf you want a ludicrously quick crossover with all-electric drive and funny doors, the Tesla Model X is it
+- 1Tesla Model X reviewIf you want a ludicrously quick crossover with all-electric drive and quirky doors, the Tesla Model X is it

-- 2Engines, performance and driveIncredible performance and tidy handling, but not very exciting
+- 2Engines, performance and driveThe Model X has incredible performance and tidy handling, but it's not particularly exciting

-- 4Interior, design and technologyThe styling isn’t as cohesive as that of the Model S, though the interior is smart
+- 4Interior, design and technologyThe styling of the Model X isn’t as cohesive as that of the Model S, though the interior is smart

 - 5Practicality, comfort and boot spaceVersatile and spacious, the Model X is one of the most practical EVs out there